swade1987/hands-on-with-kubernetes-workshop/docs/3-build-cluster.md

 Note: You will need to paste in the Digital Ocean Token during the Terraform execution.

-If you are using a Macbook or Linux, execute: `make cluster`.

-If on Windows execute the following commands via gitbash:
+Execute the following commands via the Terminal or Git Bash:

 ```
-$ cd terraform && terraform init && terraform apply
+$ make cluster
 ```

 ## 5. Provisioning the Kubernetes cluster using Kismatic